-- Commences in Year 7 at our Mapleton Centre with two nights in cabins and one night in tents in preparation for the expeditions
+- Commences in Year 7 at our Mapleton Centre with two nights;one night in a dorm, the other night in a tent

-- Year 9 is a kayak /climbing / walk program (with Indigenous content)
+- Year 9 is a three night adventure involving hiking, canoeing and camping (with Indigenous content)

-- Year 10 is a choice between white water canoeing journey or coastal bushwalk journey.
+- Year 10 is a choice between a white water canoeing journey or coastal bushwalk journey.

 Each student is encouraged to take risks in a supportive environment, so she can learn about her strengths and weaknesses.
 Such challenges can extend her personal limitations and bring success physically, emotionally and socially.
 Importantly, the skills and aptitudes that can be acquired through an outdoor education program are transferable; these programs assist students to apply what they have learnt on their expeditions to other aspects of the lives.